goggles98/Thesis_Cranfield_MSc/README.md

 # Thesis_Cranfield_MSc
-This repo provides all the main codes, simulink models and datasheets
+This repo provides all the main codes, simulink models and datasheets.